 Move TEE into the SAX view.
 Fluoroscopy should be in the AP projection.
 Using gentle forward pressure, advance the needle while keeping the transseptal sheath in place.
 As gentle forward pressure is applied to the needle, fossa/septal “tenting” is observed on the TEE.

 With practice and preparation, we are better equipped to make the right decision for the patient’s well-being.
 The need to practice any procedure prior to the procedural setting is one that the Mentice team recognizes, and as a result, has developed a TSP simulation solution.

-Trying to nail down free time with an experienced physician is like nailing Jell-O to a tree.
 With step-by-step instructions built in, anatomical labels, and detailed metrics, trainees can learn in their own time, taking the care needed to ensure a steady outcome.

 What other procedures would you like us to provide checklists for?